brianhie/evolocity/docs/README.rst

 Evolocity
 =========

-Evolocity constructs ordered protein sequence landscapes by using the local evolutionary predictions enabled by language models to enable global evolutionary insight.
+Evolocity implements evolutionary velocity (evo-velocity), which constructs ordered protein sequence landscapes by using the local evolutionary predictions enabled by language models to enable global evolutionary insight.

 .. image:: ../cyc_stream.PNG
    :width: 450
    :alt: 'Evolocity overview'

-Evolocity uses the change in languge model likelihoods to estimate directionality between two biological sequences.
+Evo-velocity uses the change in languge model likelihoods to estimate directionality between two biological sequences.
 Then, over an entire sequence similarity network, this procedure is used to direct network edges.
 Finally, network diffusion analysis can identify roots, order sequences in pseudotime, and identify mutations driving the velocity.